-Specific improvements around development nodes are identified are identified in Section 5, the following projects in Table 11 are corridorwide improvements.
+Specific improvements around development nodes are identified as well as corridor-wide improvements are identified in Section 5.
 The project lists included in Section 5 and in the table below describe proposed improvements that have been prioritized in five-year increments for the State Street District and funded through the district during its 20-year lifespan.
 Project phasing assumes that funding is available over time, as determined through the financial feasibility analysis.
 Unfunded projects are still a priority but will require other funding or partnerships to be implemented through the Framework Plan.